johnpeterflynn/surface-texture-inpainting-net/README.md

 #### Step 1

-`scripts/generate_graph_levels.sh` parses ScanNet meshes as graphs and computes various versions of the graphs used in the network.
+`scripts/generate_graph_levels.sh` parses ScanNet meshes into graphs and computes various versions of the graphs used in STINet.
 For each mesh it computes mesh simplification levels, pooling maps between vertices of consecutive levels and vertex neighborhoods for dilated convolutions.

 This outputs files containing graphs as serialized tensor objects to data/generated/graph_levels/<preprocess_name>/train and data/generated/graph_levels/<preprocess_name>/val.